ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

    * One private portable subnet for HCX interconnects.
 This subnet is used when the **Private network** option is selected for **HCX interconnect type**.
    * One public portable subnet for activation and maintenance with VMware.
 If the **Public network** option is selected for **HCX interconnect type**, this subnet is also used for HCX interconnects.

    The IP addresses in the subnets that are ordered for HCX are intended to be managed by the VMware on {{site.data.keyword.cloud_notm}} automation.
 These IP addresses cannot be assigned to VMware resources, such as VMs and NSX Edges, that are created by you.
-If you need additional IP addresses for your VMware artifacts, you must order your own subnets from {{site.data.keyword.cloud_notm}}.
+If you need more IP addresses for your VMware artifacts, you must order your own subnets from {{site.data.keyword.cloud_notm}}.
    {:important}
 2. If **Private Network** was selected for **HCX Network Connection**, a port group that is named **SDDC-DPortGroup-HCX-Private** is created on the private Distributed Virtual Switch (DVS).
 3. An HCX activation key is ordered from VMware.